 The job is being done.
-My thanks go to those who have bent an oar among our officers, our full-time peo-ple, our Advisory Council Members, our Shop Stewards and our active members on the job.
+My thanks go to those who have bent an oar among our officers, our full-time peo-ple, our Advisory Council Members, our Shop Stewards and our active mem-bers on the job.

 Job - connected fatalities and serious injuries are causing us concern in California and Nevada.
 Our investigations show that in some instances, management has failed to provide a safe place to work.
-This is a basic responsibility of all fractions are the responsibility of supervision.
-Those responsible for production and job planning are often only slapped on the wrist or let off when some of them should be effectively disciplined for incompetence and gross neglect when they knowingly allow or condone violation of safety rules.
+This is a basic responsibility of all employers.